daniel-salmon/firstpass/README.md

 # firstpass

-firstpass is a command line utility that helps you manage your secrets.
+firstpass is a command line utility that helps you manage your secrets, similar to 1Password and LastPass.
 It supports the ability to store your secrets locally or in the cloud.

 # Table of Contents